tatethurston/eslint-plugin-react-prefer-function-component/README.md

 > What about [eslint-plugin-react/prefer-stateless-function](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prefer-stateless-function.md)?

 `eslint-plugin-react/prefer-stateless-function` allows class components that implement any class methods or properties.
+This rule is stricter and prevents the use of _any_ class components.
+See this [Stack Overflow question](https://stackoverflow.com/questions/63333796/how-to-use-react-with-function-component-and-hooks-only) for more context.

 > Why didn't you contribute this rule to [https://github.com/yannickcr/eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react)?